fortify/sample-parser/README.md

       ```
       <name>Sample parser plugin</name>
       ```
     - __Plugin version (version):__ version of the plugin.
-SSC performs plugin package validation using this value when plugin is installed and in some cases forbids installation of older versions of the plugin if newer version of the same plugin is already installed in SSC.
+SSC performs plugin package validation using this value when plugin is installed and forbids installation of older versions of the plugin if newer version of the same plugin is already installed in SSC.
+This check helps avoid certain human errors when installing/managing plugins.
       Mandatory.
 Max length: 25 chars.
 Format: dot separated numbers.
       Example of plugin version definition:
       ```
       <version>10.5</version>
       ```
-    - __Plugin data version (data-version):__ attribute helps SSC to understand if new version of the plugin produces data in the same format as previous version of the plugin.
+    - __Plugin data version (data-version):__ This attribute helps SSC to understand if new version of the plugin produces data in the same format as previous version of the plugin.
 This is very important attribute used by SSC quite intensively and plugin developers should set value of this attribute very carefully.
       Value of this attribute must be changed in the new plugin version only if plugin output data format was changed and output data produced by new version of the plugin is not compatible with data produced by older version of the plugin.
       For example, parser plugin version 1.0 produces vulnerability with only 1 String attribute.
 Next version of this plugin (2.0) produces vulnerabilities that have 5 attributes.
 It means that vulnerabilities produced by these 2 versions of the plugin cannot be compared with each other and data versions of the plugins must be different.
       In addition, data version of the plugin must be changed if vulnerability view template definition was updated (see details about vulnerability view template below).